docsforadobe/after-effects-plugin-guide/docs/effect-basics/errors.rst

 If you encounter an error in your plug-in's code, report it to the user immediately, before returning from your plug-in to After Effects.
 After Effects considers errors from the operating system, encountered during your plug-in's execution, to be yours.
 If you get an error code back from one of our callback functions, pass it back to After Effects; we've already reported it.
 Out-of-memory errors are never reported by After Effects.
 Error reporting is always suppressed during RAM preview, and when After Effects is running in - noui mode.

-To report an error from within a plug-in, set PF_OutFlag_DISPLAY_ERROR_MESSAGE, and describe the error in `PF_OutData>return_msg <#_bookmark145>`__.
+To report an error from within a plug-in, set PF_OutFlag_DISPLAY_ERROR_MESSAGE, and describe the error in :ref:`PF_OutData>return_msg <effect-basics/PF_OutData>`.
 Doing so will enter your error into the render log, and prevent system hangs in renders driven by a render engine or scripting.

 ----